 Vellum 1492 · essay · 2026-02-20

-There is a recognition that some readers will know.
-You read a sentence in a book you have not previously opened, and you find that the sentence was already in your possession.
-Not because you have read it before.
-Because you had been carrying the thought it names and had not, until that moment, known how to set it down.
+There is a recognition some readers know.
+A sentence in a book never opened before, and the sentence was already in possession.
+Not from having read it.
+From having carried the thought it names, without, until that moment, knowing how to set it down.

-The book did not give you the thought.
-It gave you the words for a thing you already knew.
-What it changed was the distance between you and the thing.
+The book did not hand over the thought.
+It handed over words for a thing already known.
+What changed was the distance between the reader and the thing.

-A friend of mine, a poet, calls this finding your own sentence in another writer's coat pocket.
+A poet I know calls it finding a sentence of one's own in another writer's coat pocket.
 The image is right and slightly wrong.
-The coat pocket holds a sentence that fits you.
-But the coat is not yours; the sentence was not yours to begin with.
-Possession and recognition are different relations to the same words.
+The pocket holds a sentence that fits.
+The coat belonged to someone else, and the sentence was never anyone's to begin with.

-I have been thinking about who owns a sentence the reader recognizes.
+So who owns a sentence a reader recognizes.
 Not the writer who first published it.
-Not the reader who, hearing it, knew it as theirs.
+Not the reader who, hearing it, knew it at once.

 Bibliography · 4 works